SoK: A Comprehensive Security Analysis of Jailbreak Resilience in GPT and DeepSeek Models: Experiment

 \subsubsection{Performance on Specific Behaviors}

-We measured ASR for multiple jailbreak methods on DeepSeek and GPT models across three behavioral categories.
-Fig. \ref{ASR_of_DeepSeek_and_GPT_under_all_behaviors} shows that DeepSeek models consistently score higher in the Standard and Contextual categories, indicating a greater likelihood of unsafe or policy-violating outputs.
-For instance, DeepSeek-32B records a contextual risk of 0.7796, followed by DeepSeek-14B (0.8203) and DeepSeek-8B (0.763), suggesting that larger MoE variants are more susceptible to adversarial prompts.
-In contrast, GPT-4 models show far lower contextual risk; GPT-4 Turbo (1106) is lowest at 0.323, reflecting stronger internal alignment.
-In the Standard category, DeepSeek-32B again leads at 0.4833, compared with 0.24886 for GPT-4 Turbo and 0.228 for GPT-4 (0613).
-This pattern confirms that although DeepSeek scales well on general tasks, its safety compliance does not, perhaps owing to limited RLHF or constrained expert-module tuning.
-In the Copyright category, GPT-4 models slightly exceed DeepSeek in violation rates.
-GPT-4 (0613) and GPT-4 Turbo reach 0.11057 and 0.03857, respectively, whereas DeepSeek’s highest is only 0.0091 (DeepSeek-1.5B); many larger variants score zero.
-Overall, semantic-behavior metrics reveal a safety trade-off: DeepSeek models are structurally robust against some jailbreaks yet more prone to harmful outputs, whereas GPT-4 and GPT-4 Turbo maintain tighter safety boundaries, likely because of stronger alignment and broader-scale safety tuning.
+We measured the ASR of different jailbreak strategies on DeepSeek and GPT models across three behavioral categories.
+As shown in Fig.~\ref{ASR_of_DeepSeek_and_GPT_under_all_behaviors}, DeepSeek models consistently exhibit higher vulnerability in the Standard and Contextual categories, indicating a greater tendency to generate unsafe outputs.
+For example, DeepSeek-32B achieves a contextual ASR of 0.7796, while DeepSeek-14B and DeepSeek-8B reach 0.8203 and 0.7630, suggesting larger models are more susceptible to adversarial manipulation.
+In contrast, GPT-4 models show significantly lower contextual ASR, with GPT-4 Turbo (1106) achieving the lowest score, demonstrating stronger alignment and safety robustness.
+Within the Standard category, DeepSeek-32B reaches an ASR of 0.4833, compared to 0.2489 for GPT-4 Turbo and 0.228 for GPT-4 (0613), indicating weaker safety alignment in DeepSeek despite improved general capabilities.
+This may stem from limited RLHF coverage or suboptimal expert module optimization.
+In the Copyright category, however, the trend reverses, with GPT-4 models producing higher violation rates.
+GPT-4 (0613) and GPT-4 Turbo achieve ASRs of 0.1106 and 0.0386, while DeepSeek records only 0.0091 for the 1.5B variant and zero for larger models.
+These findings reveal a safety trade-off: DeepSeek shows robustness in certain domains but remains more prone to unsafe generation in others, while GPT-4 and GPT-4 Turbo demonstrate more consistent moderation and safety alignment.